 Pros & Cons of Living in Okinawa

-Thinking about moving to Okinawa?
+Thinking about to Okinawa?
 Below we highlight some of the pros and cons of living in Okinawa.

 Pros of Living in Okinawa, Japan as a Digital Nomad